eladshamailov/rate-limiter/README.md

 ## prerequisite
 If you want to run the code you have 2 options:

-1)Just go to http://3.122.112.199/whoami , the code is running on this server.
+1) Just go to http://3.122.112.199/whoami , the code is running on this server.

-2)You can run the code on your local computer. to do so, you most have:
+2) You can run the code on your local computer. to do so, you most have:

 * Python installed on your computer.
 * Redis server installed on your computer.